-I am really proud of the family history book that I have created and I can’t wait to share it with my daughters when they are old enough.
+I am proud of the family history book that I have created and I can’t wait to share it with my daughters when they are old enough.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post explaining what you can learn from the 1860 census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.